awerb/NorthP/PRODUCTION_READY.md

 ## 🏆 CONCLUSION

-**The NorthPoint Trial Law full-stack application is now FULLY OPERATIONAL and ready for production use!**
+**The Northpoint Trial Law full-stack application is now FULLY OPERATIONAL and ready for production use!**

 - ✅ All backend services connected and functional
 - ✅ All frontend components working with real data